Yusang-park/Megapos/README.md

-# an Example to use NFC with Flutter
+# An example to use NFC with Flutter

 # Megapos
 Unmanned store payment application using NFC that changes uncomfortable store usage experience